wp-plugins/featurific-for-wordpress/readme.txt

+= Featurific works, but none of the images load.
+Help! = In most cases, this issue is related to hotlink prevention measures taken by a web host.
+To make a long story short, Flash (Actionscript 3.0) doesn't send the HTTP-REFERER HTTP header, which causes some web servers to erroneously conclude that Featurific is attempting to [hot-link](http://en.wikipedia.org/wiki/Inline_linking) an image.
+So, these servers block Featurific's image requests and the images do not appear.
+To fix this issue, try disabling 'hot link' or 'leech' protection in your CPanel or PLESK control panels.
+If that does not work, try contacting your web host and explain that you need hotlink protection disabled.

 = I can't get the "User-Defined Posts" feature to work.
 Any ideas? = **Use the correct format**
 The format for this field is a comma-separated list of post id's, such as '5, 14, 8, 23' (omit the quotes).